LoopKit/loopdocs/docs/loop-3/omnipod.md

 ![section of Pod Status screen with Pod Details](img/omnipod-device-details.svg){width="600"}
 {align="center"}

-#### Previous Pod Details
+#### Previous Pod

-When you tap on the `Previous Pod Details` row, a graphic similar to those shown below is displayed.
+When you tap on the `Previous Pod` row, a graphic similar to those shown below is displayed.
 This provides summary information about the Pod before the one currently in use.

 If the previous Pod had a fault and you choose to report it to Insulet, this screen reports the PDM reference code that Insulet uses in their tracking system.